Yevgeniy-Olexandrenko/tiny-rpn-calculator/README.md

-# Bisiness Card RPN Calculator with Watch
+# Business Card RPN Calculator with Watch

 Credit card sized scientific RPN calculator with watch powered by ATtiny85 and DS3231M.